auvzhcet/Documentation/docs/Development/CONTRIBUTING.md

 2.Update the `README.md` file with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.

+## Guidelines for adding images:

+- All the images/figures/diagrams must always be added to a subfolder static.
+Make the folder if it isn't present
+- ScreenShots should be considered over camera photos.
+- The format of naming the images must be: <document_name>_. eg. <ins>online_CF_1.png</ins>  for image in Online Crowd Funding.
+- Images must be properly cropped, must not be showing OS or phone model/brand in the images.
+- Every image must have caption about describing shortly about the figure.
+(Adding the source of the image would be better)

 ## PULL REQUEST GUIDELINES

 1.Use the present tense imperative mood in the example commit message.